-The CUDA Toolkit can be installed using either of two different installation mechanisms: distribution-specific packages, or a distribution-independent package.
+The CUDA Toolkit can be installed using either of two different installation mechanisms: distribution-specific packages (RPM and Deb packages), or a distribution-independent package (runfile packages).
 The distribution-independent package has the advantage of working across a wider set of Linux distributions, but does not update the distribution's native package management system.
 The distribution-specific packages interface with the distribution's native package management system.
 It is recommended to use the distribution-specific packages, where possible.